juicebox6030/Nova-Link/README.md

 - 🧠 **Plugin ownership model**, with strict access control
 - 📝 **Fully documented** using Doxygen
 - **IEEE 802.15.4** Using 802.15.4 for the base wirelss stack.
+- **Co-Processor Model** Split brain logic to reduce workload and increase ease of use.
+ESP-32 is used for WIFI/BLE and plugin processing, the TI CC1352R will be used for sending the 802.15.4 fragment and deduplication.

 ---

 ## 📶 Protocol Highlights